awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-data.md

 When data is ingested into AWS IoT SiteWise from your industrial equipment, your devices, equipment, and processes are each represented as assets\.
 Each asset has data associated with it\.
 For example, a piece of equipment might have a serial number, a location, a make and model, and an install date\.
 It might also have time series values for availability, performance, quality, temperature, pressure, and so on\.
 The portal administrator assigns sets of assets to each project\.

 **Dashboard**  <a name="monitor-concept-dashboard"></a>
 Each project contains a set of dashboards\.
 Dashboards provide a set of visualizations for the values of a set of assets\.
 Project owners create the dashboards and the visualizations that it contains\.
 When a project owner is ready to share the set of dashboards, the owner can invite viewers to the project, which gives them access to all dashboards in the project\.
 If you want a different set of viewers for different dashboards, you must divide the dashboards between projects\.
-When viewers look at dashboards, they can adjust the time period\.
+When viewers look at dashboards, they can adjust the time range\.

 **Visualization**  <a name="monitor-concept-visualization"></a>
 In each dashboard, project owners decide how to display the values for the properties of the assets associated with the project\.
 Availability might best be represented as a line chart, while other values might be displayed as bar charts or key performance indicators \(KPIs\)\.
 Project owners customize each visualization to provide the best understanding of the data for that asset\.